JulietteFlink1/test_looker/pull_request_template.md

 ## Explores (if relevant)
 - [ ] I have joined the global_filters_and_parameter view to newly created Explores
-- [ ] I have included access_filters in all newly created Explores
+- [ ] I have included access_filters for country_iso in all newly created Explores
 - [ ] I have checked the join types and relationships

 ## Views (if relevant)